-Given all that I am particularly astounded—and equally annoyed--that Australia has seemingly gone away from the short attention span time-space-continuum that seems to define the wine industry, press, and even the public.
+Given all that, I am particularly astounded—and equally annoyed--that Australia has seemingly gone away from the short attention span time-space-continuum that seems to define the wine industry, press and even the public.
 Certainly the timing with the global financial crisis in 2008 had something to do with it not to mention the masses losing interest in the above mentioned mass-produced fruity plonk.
 But it’s as if once the wave of animal wines crested a multitude of the country’s best producers were left high and dry with no traction in the market.
-Many of these wineries are located in cooler climates and make small lots of outstanding even world-class wines.
+Many of these wineries are located in cooler climates and make small lots of outstanding and world-class wines.
 They’ve been pushing the rock uphill since and it’s a very steep hill at that.

 It’s time to revisit Australia.
 Here’s a list of wines you should know.
 I am not including Grange or Hill of Grace because those are a given.
 But if you don’t know these wines or haven’t tasted them recently you need to.
 They belong on the best lists, on top retail shelves, and in cellars everywhere.

 Grosset Riesling Polish Hill, Clare Valley

 No surprise that Riesling tops the list of white wines given my loving addiction to the grape.
 But perish the thought of anything insipid and sweet here.
 Tasting either the Contours or the Polish Hill for the first time is much like a not-so-mild electric shock.
 Both are bone dry and fiercely concentrated with searing acidity and astounding minerality.
 So much for the Old World minerality New World fruit thing.